SalomePlatform/adao/doc/en/snippets/CurrentIterationNumber.rst

 CurrentIterationNumber
   *List of integers*.
 Each element is the iteration index at the current step during the iterative algorithm procedure.
+There is one iteration index value per assimilation step corresponding to an observed state.

   Example:
   ``i = ADD.get("CurrentIterationNumber")[-1]``